crucial-project/serverless-shell/README.md

 Currently, only AWS Lambda is supported as a serverless backend.
 Work is in progress to include other platforms.

-A white paper describing `sshell` is aivalable [online](https://drive.google.com/file/d/1D7h0hoMep0W73XV_EdXPSEWUxpToTtfG/view?usp=sharing).
+A white paper describing `sshell` is available [online](https://drive.google.com/file/d/1D7h0hoMep0W73XV_EdXPSEWUxpToTtfG/view?usp=sharing).

 ## Installation